 In this warped alternate timeline, the Confederacy is very closely linked to the British Empire, supplying raw materials both from the states of the old Confederacy on the mainland and the new territories of the Caribbean.
 As a result, much like Brazil the Confederates have intimate relations with British arms manufacturers.
 Most of their warships are built in Southern shipyards in places like Mobile and Charleston, but British firms have significant ownership stakes.
 The designs are usually those drawn up in British offices.

-The Confederacy’s best fighting ships are the three dreadnoughts of the Tennessee class, license-built copies of Britain’s Iron Duke.
+For the next set of dreadnoughts, the Confederates went with a first-rate design for the three ships of the Tennessee class, license-built copies of Britain’s Iron Duke.
 As befits a close ally, these are full-sized versions rather than the somewhat truncated near-sisters sold to Chile and Turkey.
 With ten 13.5-inch guns and good protection, they are formidable opponents for the U.S. Navy’s battle line, which is made up of the same ships it operated in reality.

 Finally, there’s one odd number, the former Brazilian battleship Rio de Janeiro, which would eventually become the Turkish Sultan Osman V and then the British Agincourt.
 The collapse of commodity prices that forced Brazil to sell the ship likely would have crushed the Confederacy’s agricultural economy as well, but since we’re playing loose with the history here, the Southern fleet gets to add this powerful ship to its lineup.
-And it's sort of a tradition here to present this ship in every imaginable livery.

 Big Cruisers